flekssk/laravel-util/docs/search-component.md

 ## Settings

-First of all, you need to register a service provider `\FKS\Providers\SearchComponentProvider`.
+First of all, you need to register a service provider `\FKS\Search\SearchComponentProvider`.

 You may want to change default config parameters according to your needs.
-To publish default Search Component config run `php artisan vendor:publish --tag=FKS-search-config`
+To publish default Search Component config run `php artisan vendor:publish --tag=search-config`

 ## Config

-You can define a configuration file `FKS-search.php` which contains parameters
+You can define a configuration file `search.php` which contains parameters

 **paginator** - this parameter should contains class string which implements FKSPaginatorInterface::class interface, and will be used for pagination.
 **use_raw_query_statements** - if this parameter is true all queries builds by search engine will be generated as raw queries, except string (query parameters)